-Course Schedule Part I Understanding the History of Post-1945 America January 17 Week 1 The Syllabus Required Reading : The syllabus (in class) In-Class Discussion : The course website and your potential research project In-Class Assignment : Brainstorming Our Classroom "Community Agreement" January 22 Week 2 Defining Environmental Inequality Required Reading : Cole & Foster, From the Ground Up : Environmental Racism and the Rise of the Environmental Justice Movement, pps.
+Course Schedule Part I Understanding the History of Post-1945 America January 22 Week 1 The Syllabus Required Reading : The syllabus (in class) In-Class Discussion : The course website and your potential research project In-Class Assignment : Brainstorming Our Classroom "Community Agreement" January 27 Week 2 Defining Environmental Inequality Required Reading : Cole & Foster, From the Ground Up : Environmental Racism and the Rise of the Environmental Justice Movement, pps.
 1-33.
 Assignment: Reader's Response on reading (due on Canvas, 8:00 a.m. day of class).
-January 24 Race vs. Class - Los Angeles, California Required Reading: Mike Davis, "The Case for Letting Malibu Burn," Environmental History Review 19, no. 2 (Summer, 1995), pp. 1-36.
+January 29 Race vs. Class - Los Angeles, California Required Reading: Mike Davis, "The Case for Letting Malibu Burn," Environmental History Review 19, no. 2 (Summer, 1995), pp. 1-36.
 Assignment: Reader's Response on reading (due on Canvas, 8:00 a.m. day of class).
-Week 3 January 29 Grassroots Activism- San Antonio, Texas Required Reading : Char Miller, "Streetscape Environmentalism: Floods, Social Justice, and Political Power in San Antonio, 1921-1974," Southwestern Historical Quarterly CXVIII, no. 2 (October 2014): 159-177.
+Week 3 February 3 Grassroots Activism- San Antonio, Texas Required Reading : Char Miller, "Streetscape Environmentalism: Floods, Social Justice, and Politica Power in San Antonio, 1921-1974," Southwestern Historical Quarterly CXVIII, no. 2 (October 2014): 159-177.
 Assignment: Reader's Response on reading (due on Canvas, 8:00 a.m. day of class).

-January 31 Environmental Justice - Newark, New Jersey Required Reading : "The Cold War," and "The Affluent Society," in The American Yawp: 376-437.
-In-Class Viewing : Documentary (31 minutes): The Sacrifice Zone (link - click at bottom of page to stream video) Assignment: Reader's Response on reading (due on Canvas, 8:00 a.m. day of class).
-February 5 Week 4 Class Trip to Dana Library Required Reading : "The Sixties" and "The Unravelling" in The American Yawp: 257-313.
+February 5 Environmental Justice - Newark, New Jersey Required Reading : "The Cold War," and "The Affluent Society," in The American Yawp: 376-437.
+In-Class Viewing: Documentary (31 minutes): The Sacrifice Zone (link - click at bottom of page to stream video) Assignment: Reader's Response on reading (due on Canvas, 8:00 a.m. day of class).
+Week 4 February 10 Class Trip to Dana Library Required Reading : "The Sinting" and "The Uprevelling" in The American Verume 257-212 "The Sixties" and "The Unravelling" in The American Yawp : 257-313.
 Assignment: Reader's Response on reading (due on Canvas, 8:00 a.m. day of class).
-February 7 Class Trip to Newark Public Library Required Reading : "Triumph of the Right" and "The Recent Past" in The American Yawp : 314-375.
+February 12 Class Trip to Newark Public Library Required Reading: "Triumph of the Right" and "The Recent Past" in The American Yawp : 314-375.
 Beth Zack-Cohen, "Newark Public Library: Finding Aid," 1-4.
+"Additional NPL Environmental Justice Archival Sources," 1-2.
 Assignment: Reader's Response on reading (due on Canvas, 8:00 a.m. day of class).
-Part II Doing History Week 5 February 12 From Historical Questions to Research Topic Required Reading : Booth, Craft of Research , pages 33-64 Assignment: Reader's Response on reading (due on Canvas, 8:00 a.m. day of class).
-Hand Out : Site Description Instructions
+Part II Doing History Week 5 February 17 From Historical Questions to Research Topic Required Reading: Booth, Craft of Research, pages 33-64 In-Class Required Watching: 3 videos on our course website and digital archive (see links on canvas page) Assignment: Reader's Response on reading (due on Canvas, 8:00 a.m. day of class).
+Hand Out: Site Description Instructions